captainnova/multitime/README.md

   Options:
     -b --bkgd        (NOT YET IMPLEMENTED) Align the background instead of the largest feature.
+    -e P --exif=P    Look for Exif metadata in the files matching filename pattern P instead of in INFNS.
+Useful when INFNS is a set of TIFFs remapped by hugin from a set of JPEGs matching
+                     P.  Use quoting to stop the shell from expanding P.
     -r --routliers   Instead of aligning the images, produce robust estimates of their average and outliers.
 Alignment can be done ahead of time with hugin (select write remapped images in the stitcher).
     -a --align       Force aligning to the largest feature even when using -r.
+                     Not recommended; use hugin or its align_image_stack instead.
+    -c --colors      Weight each color seperately when using -r.
+This often produces strange color casts.
     -h --help        Show this and exit.
     -v --version     Print version info and exit.
 ```

+## Installation
+### Requirements
+- python 2.7+, python 3.6+
+- docopt
+- fastcluster
+- numpy
+- pyexiv2
+- scipy

+The python packages can all be installed with pip.

+### Setup
+#### Linux
+- chmod +x stackimages timebunch
+- cp stackimages timebunch to somewhere in your $PATH
+#### Other OSes
+?